-Welcome to the Jersey Shore
+Welcome to the ESU on the Jersey Shore!

-2014 Annual Shakespeare Competition for High School Students
+Annual Shakespeare Competition for High School Students

 On February 28th, a dozen high school students each took the stage at the Middletown Arts Center and, without scenery, costumes or props, brought Shakespeare's words to life.
 Each had practiced and prepared, each had studied and rehearsed, and all of them performed wonderfully.
 It was the 25th annual Shakespeare Competition for high school students sponsored by the Monmouth County Branch of the English-Speaking Union, and the stakes were high.
 The winner will go on to a national competition at Lincoln Center in New York on April 26 - 28, where the top prize will include an all-expenses paid trip to study acting in England.